 Leadership in challenging times

-This week we yield our column to Jun Famatigan, ex-CEO of Maybank, and our new resource person on leadership.
+This week, we yield our column to Jun Famatigan, former CEO of Maybank, and a subject matter expert on leadership.

 1. Fails to inspire